avhz/RustQuant/CONTRIBUTING.md

 # Contributing to RustQuant

+> NB: I'm particularly interested in hearing from people with strong experience in implementing quantitative software in a real-world/professional setting.
+This is irrespective of whether you're interested in Rust or not, I would simply love to get feedback and suggestions from experienced people.

 If you're reading this, I assume you're interested in contributing to this project.

 If so, thank you very much!
 I would love to grow the project and have a solid, stable library by the end of 2023.

 Firstly, this contribution guide is a work in progress, so bare with me.